 Beautiful hydrangeas at a canceled Tokyo festival

-Well, the festival was canceled but the flowers still bloomed!
-I decided to take advantage of that because I thought very few people would be at the shrine.
+I thought very few people would be at the shrine.
 And that turned out to be true.
 When I arrived mid-morning, there weren’t many there.
-There were only a couple of photographers and a few worshippers dropping in to pray.
+There were only a couple of photographers and a few dropping in to pray.

 But I had a great time.
-It was easy to get photos with almost no one there.
+It was easy to get photos having the flowers almost to myself.
 I only had to wait for a couple of shots which wasn’t a bother.
-And that was only for a mother with a baby in a pram to pass through.
+And that was only for a mother with a baby in a pram passing through.

 One thing could have been better.
-There should have been hydrangeas around the shrine itself.
-Usually, there are many in planters.
+More hydrangeas should have been around the shrine itself.
+Usually, they are in planters.
 But, with the cancellation of the festival, they weren’t needed.
-If they had, my day would have been perfect.
+If they had been there, my day would have been perfect.

 For this event, I took three lenses with me.
 In the end, I only used the XF 16-55mm f/2.8.
 The shrine’s grounds are compact, so I didn’t need a zoom or ultra-wide angle.
 I couldn’t find a reason to use anything else.